We may earn affiliate commissions for the recommended products. Learn more.

 Marketing analytics lets businesses turn guesswork into strategy by providing data-driven insights across different platforms and channels.
 Here are the most common types of marketing analytics you’ll come across:

-• Email marketing analytics: Though email may seem ancient, it’s still a significant factor in business success.
+• Email marketing analytics: Though email may seem ancient, it’s still a significant factor in marketing success.
 Platforms like Zoho can track open rates, click-throughs, and unsubscribes.
 This is crucial as a pathway to improve overall engagement.

 • Attribution analytics: Attribution analytics tools track the customer’s journey across channels to show which efforts directly drive sales.
 Tools like Mixpanel and Matomo can show you which efforts directly drive sales.
 This is your proof that an ad or social campaign has paid off.